neg-0/dod-fitness/docs/technical-specs.md

 The application is designed to be easily deployable to various hosting platforms.
 For this project, we're using Netlify for continuous deployment.

-By adhering to these technical specifications, the DoD Fitness App aims to provide a robust, performant, and maintainable solution for military fitness tracking and planning.
+By adhering to these technical specifications, Atlas aims to provide a robust, performant, and maintainable solution for military fitness tracking and planning.